Inotersen PKPD model

 What is the Inotersen PK simulator?

-This is a free, interactive pharmacokinetic simulator for Inotersen used in Hereditary transthyretin-mediated amyloidosis polyneuropathy (hATTR-PN).
+This is a free, interactive pharmacokinetic simulator for Inotersen used in Hereditary transthyretin-mediated amyloidosis with polyneuropathy.
 It allows researchers, pharmacologists, and students to explore concentration-time profiles, dosing regimens, and exposure metrics based on published population PK models.

 What drug class does Inotersen belong to?

-Inotersen is classified as a Antisense Oligonucleotide (ASO).
+Inotersen is classified as a Antisense Oligonucleotide (ASO) that targets TTR mRNA.
 It is used in the Hereditary Transthyretin Amyloidosis (hATTR) therapeutic area.

 What type of PK model is used?